frysop/sewsocial/README.md

 # Sew Social

 Sew Social allows people interested in sewing to find information about sewing classes in the inishowen.
-The website is for all leves of sewers, with differnt levels of classes offered in two seperate locations.
+The website is for all levels of sewers, with differnt levels of classes offered in two seperate locations.
 Users will be inspired by looking at photos of previous creations made in the classes by class members.

 The site will also show how the classes encourage social interaction and mutual support in each class.
 The site will allow users interested in starting sewing to borrow a sewing maching before commiting to the expense of buying a machine.